michaelshiloh/NetworkEverything/schedule.md

 	read the section "Programming and Troubleshooting Tools for Embedded Modules" but it would be a good idea to skim it again.

 #### Tuesday 26 February 2018 11:50 - 1:05 (tentative)

+- Discuss reading in "Designing Connected Products"
+- Discuss your concepts